Friday, April 24, 2020

 You can learn more about the conference and find registration information here: http://washburnlaw.edu/employers/cle/farmandranchtax.html

 Corresponding with the farm income tax and estate/business planning conference will be Washburn Law School’s “CLE Excursion.
 While this event is primarily for Washburn Law Alumni, others are welcome to register.
 An informal gathering will be on Friday evening, July 17.
 On Saturday, July 18, with two hours of CLE that day.
-A day of sightseeing is planned for Sunday, July 19 with a CLE conference also at the Lodge at Deadwood.
-CLE topics for July 20 will be:
+A day of sightseeing is planned for Sunday, July 19 and a couple of hours of CLE are also available that day as well as a reception that evening preceding the two-day tax and estate/business planning conference that begins the next day.
+All of the CLE events and the reception will be held at the Lodge at Deadwood.
+Additional CLE topics for this July 20 event will be: